 |HR-SF30||0.6 (15 m3/day)||1.2 (30 m3/day)||9×48||3/4″|

 |HR-SF44||0.9 (22 m3/day)||1.8 (44 m3/day)||12×52||1″|

 |HR-SF115||2.4 (57 m3/day)||4.75 (115 m3/day)||18×65||1-1/2″|

 |HR-SF1000||21 (500m3/day)||27 (650 m3/day)||63×86||3″|

-When deciding the right water treatment for removing Iron and Manganese from water, Watercore can help with a range of solutions that will improve the operational efficiency and final treatment costs.
+When deciding the right water treatment for removing Iron and Manganese from water, Watercore can help with a range of water treatment systems that will improve the operational efficiency and final treatment costs.

 REVERSE OSMOSIS DESALINATION

 Here to help with our commercial and industrial water treatment solutions

 Please fill up the following form and we will get back within the next 48 hours.